Reinforcement Learning in Modern Biostatistics: Constructing Optimal Adaptive Interventions: Adaptive Interventions in Healthcare

-For developing DTRs, main sources of data include longitudinal observational studies and \textit{sequential multiple assignment randomized trials}~\citep[SMARTs;][]{lavori2000design,dawson2012efficient, murphy2005experimental}.
-While observational studies are much more common, SMARTs are experiencing a period of growth and are the current gold standard for developing DTRs~\citep{lei2012smart, kasari2014communication}.
-A SMART design is characterized by multiple stages of treatment, each stage corresponding to one of the critical decision time points.
-A concrete example, summarizing the~\textit{SMART Weight Loss Management} study~\citep{pfammatter2019smart}, is provided in~\textsc{Fig}~\ref{fig: smart-wl}.

-Here, at study entry, all individuals are uniformly randomized to one of two first-stage interventions: either mobile app alone (App) or App combined with Coaching.
-Starting from week 2, those achieving $<0.5$ lb weight loss on average per week are classified as non-responders and are re-randomized to one of two second-stage augmentation tactics: either modest augmentation–consisting in adding a supportive text message (TXT)–or vigorous augmentation, i.e., TXT combined with Coaching or meal replacement (MR).
-Responders continue the initial treatment option.
-Because different subsequent intervention options are considered for responders (continue) and non-responders (modest or vigorous augmentation), the response status is embedded as a tailoring variable.
-Such multistage restricted randomizations give rise to several DTRs that are embedded in the SMART~\citep[see][for more details on embedded regimes]{chakraborty2013statistical}.
+For developing DTRs, data sources include both longitudinal observational data, such as electronic health records (EHRs), and randomized studies, such as randomized-controlled trials (RCTs) and \textit{sequential multiple assignment randomized trials} (SMARTs)~\citep{lavori_design_2000, murphy_experimental_2005}.
+Although observational sources are much more common, SMARTs represent the current gold standard~\citep{lei_smart_2012}.
+A SMART is characterized by multiple stages of treatment, typically ranging from two to four, where each stage corresponds to one of the critical decision points.
+A concrete example is provided in~Figure~\ref{fig: smart-wl}, which illustrates the first two stages of the weight loss management study in~\citep{pfammatter_smart_2019}.
+At study entry, all individuals are uniformly randomized to one of two first-line interventions: mobile app (APP) or APP + Coaching.
+Participants are assessed at weeks 2, 4, 8, and those `responding' to their initial treatment (i.e., losing at least 0.5 lbs. on average per week) continue receiving the same treatment.
+As soon as an individual is classified as a `nonresponder', they are re-randomized to one of two augmentation tactics: modest augmentation (supportive text message; TXT) or vigorous augmentation (TXT + Coaching, or TXT + meal replacement (MR), depending on the first-stage treatment).
+Rerandomization occurs only once per participant, with the newly assigned treatment continuing through the end of the study.
+Because different intervention options are considered for responders (continue) and nonresponders (modest or vigorous augmentation), the response status is embedded as a tailoring variable.
+Such multistage restricted randomization generates several DTRs \textit{embedded} in the SMART; we refer to~\cite{chakraborty_statistical_2013} for details on embedded regimes.